 Additionally, Steve has performed product liability due diligence investigations in connection with potential corporate acquisitions, and has counseled clients on proposed tort reform legislation, on product warnings and labeling, on product liability indemnification agreements, in asbestos and silicone cases and on issues relating to the Consumer Product Safety Commission.

 As a member of the Product Liability Group, Steve has been continuously recognized as a leading attorney by Chambers USA.
 In the 2013 publication, Chambers quoted a client as stating that the team is “incredibly creative and receptive.
 The product result is absolutely perfect and they tend to be very strategic.”
 Clients highlighted Steve as a “key individual” in the products and mass torts space for being “very good at strategic thinking,” and “collaborative, informative, and responsive.”
 In 2012 and 2013, Euromoney’s LMG Life Sciences Guide included Steve in a list of “Life Science Stars,” and The International Who’s Who of Life Sciences Lawyers 2010 recognized him as one of the world’s 12 “Most Highly Regarded Individuals” in the Life Sciences field.
 In 2014, he was recognized as a “National Litigation Star” and a “Local (New York) Litigation Star” in Product Liability in Euromoney’s Benchmark Litigation guide.
 Recently, Steve has been accredited by Who’s Who Legal 2013 for his work in life sciences and product liability defense.
 He was also recognized as a leader in New York Product Liability Litigation by The Best Lawyers in America 2013.

-Steve has served as national counsel in seven MDL litigations and many state court coordinations.
+Steve has served as national counsel in eight MDL litigations and many state court coordinations.